2020/2021 TRAINING YEAR BEGINS VIRTUALLY IN SEPTEMBER

 but you have to be 12-18 years of age to get in on the action!!!

-RCSCC DUNDAS has been dedicated to the training of youth in the Dundas, Waterdown, Ancaster and western Hamilton since the 1940's.
+RCSCC DUNDAS has been dedicated to the training of youth in the Dundas, Waterdown, Ancaster and western Hamilton since 1944.
 Dundas parades on Tuesday evenings from 6:30pm to 9:30pm during school months, with several weekend activities scheduled during the training year.
 We parade each week at the Dundas Lions Memorial Community Centre, located at 10 Market Street South, Dundas (Corner of King & Market Streets).
 (Map)

-There are no registration fees or dues to join the Cadet Program and all youth aged 12-18 are welcome.
+There are no registration fees or dues to join the Cadet Program and ALL youth aged 12-18 are welcome.

 We encourage you to contact us if you have any questions, comments or would like to join us!